telerik/xaml-docs/controls/touchmanager/events.md

 * __SwipeInertia__: Occurs after the SwipeInertiaStarted event while the swipe inertial operation is running.
 The event handler arguments are of type __SwipeInertiaEventArgs__.

-	> The SwipeInertial event won't be fired unless SwipeInertiaStarted is handled.
+	> The SwipeInertia event won't be fired unless SwipeInertiaStarted is handled.

 * __SwipeInertiaFinished__: Occurs when the swipe inertia finishes.
 The event handler arguments are of type __RadRoutedEventArgs__.